List of The Hunger Games characters: Silka Sharp

 Silka Sharp was one of the girls reaped from District 1 for the 50th Hunger Games.
-She had a rivalry with Maysilee over her insults about her fashion.
-She was bigger and better built than most of the male tributes and proved to be one of the most lethal tributes during the Games.
-After the death of the remaining Careers, Haymitch, hiding in a tree, sees her crying and gives her a piece of chocolate.
-The next day she kills Haymitch's last ally and nearly disembowels him before he tricks her into throwing her axe at the arena's force field resulting in her death.
+Like many Career tributes, she displayed a hostile attitude towards the non-Career districts and had a rivalry with Maysilee after the latter insulted her choice of fashion.
+She was bigger and better built than most of the male tributes and proved to be one of the most lethal tributes during the Games, killing many of the Newcomers during the bloodbath, surviving the hostile conditions of the arena as well as the volcano eruption.
+After the death of her remaining and closest ally Maritte, Haymitch, hiding in a tree, sees her crying and gives her a piece of chocolate before she runs away.
+The following day, whilst Haymitch was out getting firewood for his last remaining ally, Wellie, she decapitates the latter with her axe under the false pretense of self-defense and engages Haymitch in a bloody duel that leaves the two in heavy injuries.
+She nearly disembowels him before he tricks her into throwing her axe at the arena's forcefield resulting in her death.

 In Catching Fire, Katniss and Peeta view a heavily edited version of her death while watching old Hunger Games to prepare for the 75th Hunger Games.

 Panache Barker

 Panache Barker was one of the boys reaped from District 1 for the 50th Hunger Games.
 He is related to Palladium Barker, the victor of the 46th Hunger Games, and considered the likeliest to win.
-Despite his massive size and skills with a sword he proves to be a vain idiot, with Caesar Flickerman making a fool of him during his interview.
-However, he proves to be particularly lethal in the Games, killing six Newcomers single-handedly during the bloodbath, including Wyatt Callow.
-He nearly succeeds in killing Haymitch before he's shot with a poisoned dart by Maysilee.
+Despite his massive size and skills with a sword, he proves to be a vain idiot, with Caesar Flickerman making a fool of him during his interview.
+However, he proves to be particularly lethal in the Games, killing six Newcomers single-handedly during the bloodbath, including Wyatt.
+Following the volcano eruption, Panache is partially injured.
+He and his District 4 allies Barba and Angler catch sight of Haymitch with the three soon confronting him.
+Panache nearly succeeds in killing Haymitch before Maysilee fatally shoots him with a poisoned dart.

 In Catching Fire, Katniss and Peeta see the events surrounding his death while watching old Hunger Games in preparation for the 75th Hunger Games.

 Maritte

 Maritte was one of the girls reaped from District 4 for the 50th Hunger Games.
-According to Wyatt during his interview she scored an 11.
-She is Silka's closest ally during the Games.
-After she kills a Gamemaker she is executed by the squirrel mutts used to kill Ampert.
+According to Wyatt during his interview, she scored an 11.
+She is Silka's closest ally during the Games with her primary weapon being a trident.
+With five tributes left, Maritte and Silka pursue Haymitch and Maysilee, engaging them in combat until they stumble across a group of Gamemakers performing arena maintenance.
+Maritte and Maysilee each kill a Gamemaker, the latter challenging Maritte and District 4's allegiance to the Careers.
+Maritte is later executed by the same golden squirrel mutts used to kill Ampert.
+She finishes fifth in the Games.